January 12th, 2014

-The introduction of integrated financial management information systems (IFMIS) has, in some developing countries, had a remarkable unintended negative effect – namely, to set in a concrete an excessively detailed level of central line-item control over spending ministry budgets.
+The introduction of automated financial management information systems (FMIS) has, in some developing countries, had a remarkable unintended negative effect – namely, to set in a concrete an excessively detailed level of central line-item control over spending ministry budgets.
 This is a major obstacle to a successful introduction of performance budgeting in those countries.
 It also prevents ministries from using their resources in an efficient way even under traditional budgeting systems, and contributes to under-execution of budgets.
 Read the rest of this entry »

 Performance budgeting is an important instrument for improving expenditure prioritization, effectiveness and efficiency.
 Its relevance is greater than ever today given the tougher fiscal circumstances that face many countries.
 Reaping the benefits of performance budgeting requires that the performance budgeting systems be properly designed and that they are accompanied by the right types of complementary reforms.

 But what sort of performance budgeting works best at the government-wide level?
 What, on the other hand, does not work?
 What implementation strategies are required?
 These questions are the main focus of a chapter I have written for the recently published International Handbook of Public Financial Management.
 Read the rest of this entry »

 September 10th, 2013